phantasm66/mtarep/README.md

 * [Return Path Sender Score](https://www.senderscore.org/)
 * [Microsoft SNDS (Smart Network Data Services)](https://postmaster.live.com/snds/)
-* Postfix Maillog SMTP Rejection Blocks
+* Postfix SMTP Client Rejections (Parsed Mail Logs)
 * RBL/DNSBL Listings

 All the data is collected and inserted into a redis data store whenever the collector completes a run.
 The collector (collector.rb) can be scheduled via cron.
 The sinatra webapp (app.rb) handles generating the HTML and retrieving the data from redis.